Return to Bay Street Program (RTBS) 2023

 **Applications will be collected during the first 3 weeks of each cycle

 This program will continue to bring experienced women back to the mid to senior roles from which they left, rather than having to work their way up the ladder again.
-In 2023 we will welcome women who have migrated to Canada and are looking for roles in Canadian Finance.

 When you apply please identify if you would be entering in the Returnship or Newcomer stream.
 See eligibility criteria below.